 DPX-101 is unique in its subtype specificity, and we expect its highly targeted mechanism to sustain efficacy while minimizing many of the risks and side effects associated with α1-selective modulators of GABA-A, positioning DPX-101 as a best-in-class molecule targeting the α5-GABA-A receptor.

-In gold-standard preclinical models of major depressive disorder, DPX-101 augmented the function of the α5-GABA-A receptor to produce robust pro-cognitive, antidepressant, and brain-protective effects.
+In the 5xFAD mouse model of Alzheimer’s disease-related β-amyloid pathology, DPX-101 improved working memory deficits and prevented neuronal shrinkage and spine loss in early and late stages of β-amyloid deposition.
+In gold-standard mouse models for major depressive disorder, DPX-101 augmented the function of the α5-GABA-A receptor to produce robust pro-cognitive, antidepressant, and brain-protective effects.
 These findings provide the basis for our plans to initiate a Phase 1 clinical study to evaluate the safety, tolerability, and pharmacokinetics of DPX-101 in humans.

 An estimated 11.2 million Major Depressive Disorder (MDD) patients in the U.S. suffer from cognitive impairment.
 Cognitive impairment is a core symptom of MDD that affects many areas of cognition, including learning and memory, executive functioning, processing speed, and attention and concentration.
 Cognitive impairment occurs during and between episodes of MDD, contributing significantly to occupational and functional disability and impacting quality of life.